Wisdom Teeth Removal

 If you are given antibiotics and you take birth control pills, please be aware that the birth control pills might become ineffective and take appropriate precautions.

 What does wisdom tooth removal cost and is it covered by insurance?

 The fee for your treatment is determined by a number of factors.
 These may include the difficulty involved in removing your teeth and which type of anesthesia is best for you.
 During your consultation appointment, Dr. Fatehi will need to review your x-rays, complete an examination and determine the best option for anesthesia, before an accurate estimate can be provided.
 Every insurance company has a different policy regarding the extent of coverage for a given surgical procedure.
 Our office staff will help you obtain maximum insurance coverage for your treatment.

 What if I have questions before surgery?

 At the time of your consultation, your specific situation will be discussed in greater detail.
 We encourage you to ask any questions you may have.
-If new questions arise after your consultation, please call our office at Laguna Hills Office Phone Number (949) 472-3737 to speak to one of our patient care coordinators.
+If new questions arise after your consultation, please call our office at Laguna Niguel Office Phone Number (949) 472-3737 to speak to one of our patient care coordinators.

 The Day of Treatment